On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions

 \subsection{Convergence result}

-We then provide the convergence result of Adam with $(L_0,L_q)$-smoothness condition as follows. \begin{theorem} Given $T \ge 1$ and $\delta \in (0,1/2)$.
-Suppose that $\{\vx_s\}_{s \in [T]}$ is a sequence generated by Algorithm \ref{alg:Adam}, $f$ is $(L_0,L_{q})$-smooth satisfying \eqref{eq:general_smooth_1}, Assumptions (A1), (A2), (A3) hold, and the parameters satisfy
+We provide the high probability convergence result of Adam with $(L_0,L_q)$-smoothness condition as follows. \begin{theorem} Let $T \ge 1$ and $\delta \in (0,1/2)$.
+Suppose that $\{\vx_s\}_{s \in [T]}$ is a sequence generated by Algorithm \ref{alg:Adam}, $f$ is $(L_0,L_{q})$-smooth satisfying \eqref{eq:general_smooth_1}, Assumptions (A1)-(A3) hold, and the parameters satisfy